Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] Report this at the Sprint Review.
 - [x] Point out the reasons why and collaborate on solutions.

+[Reference](https://agilemanifesto.org/principles), the last paragraph perfectly informs what an agile developer would do in this situation.

 #### Q84.
 When a user story is further decomposed, what are the elements called?

 - [ ] technical tasks